 - Plumber’s tape.

-Step 2: Disconnect the water system tubes.
+Step 2: Detach the supply of water tubes.

 Step 4: Mount the hydraulic shock arrestors.

 Take the arrestor and thread it onto the inlet or valve while revolving the female fixture or fitting clockwise till it’s hand-tight.
 In case you’re dealing with compression fittings on the toilet or dish washer valve, affix the tubing of the arrestor into each compression fitting.

 Now, slide each compression ring onto the valve and thread the arrestor tubing into the fitting while moving the ring onto the valve.
 Next, thread the arrestor onto the compression fitting’s nut by utilizing the tongue/groove pliers to tighten up the arrestor onto the fitting, then utilize an adjustable pipe wrench to tighten up the nut.

 Step 5: Reconnect the supply hoses or tubes.

 Link each supply of water hose or tube to every arrestor by using the tongue/groove pliers or an adjustable pipe wrench to tighten them.
 You can now switch on water circulation where you turned it off, be it from the primary shutoff or the valve near to the appliance.
 Switch the shutoff on till it’s totally open.